markliu2013/bookkeeping/README.md

 - Preview - [https://demo.moneywhere.com](https://demo.moneywhere.com) (username: 111, pass: 111111)
 - Help - [https://help.moneywhere.com](https://help.moneywhere.com)

+You can download the jar file from release page, then use javar -jar to run it.

 ## Features

 - Monitor of your financial situation.